September 17, 2019

 One of the capabilities I find most useful in Workfront is the ability to filter resources in multiple ways, thus answering the essential question, “Do I have the right skillsets right now to do this work?”
 There are a few different ways to do this.

-First, when you filter by pool, you can pull together individuals from different teams and departments and see how your project would fit in amongst their existing priorities.
+First, when you filter by pool, you can pull together individuals from different teams and departments and see how your project would fit in amongst their existing priorities and priorities management plan.
 You can play around and adjust budgets and dates to identify the best timeline for your project, based on resource availability.
 Alternatively, you can filter by capacity, which allows you to view who is available (based on one FTE, three-quarters FTE, half FTE, or even hour by hour) and also by cost.
 Yet another way to filter is by role, which is a quick way to discover the roles that are most scarce for your project, across the organization.
 This way, you’ll know upfront if you need to bring on contractors or even additional FTEs in order to avoid roadblocks.
 And finally, you can filter by individual user, enabling you to see how engaged everyone is at any given moment.
 When you can clearly see who is being under-utilized and who is over-burdened, you can assign work more effectively while also preventing burnout that eventually contributes to missed deadlines, if not employee turnover.

 5. People Scheduling